shalevwiden/blurbifysite/README.md

 The profile picture sizing is tricky since theres a preview div.
 The .adjustmentsdiv
 But since the pfp is smaller it needs to be adjusted proportionally.

+### Nov 11

+Need to add templates.
+And users for sure.